-My sub-project is oriented towards the development of principles for Designing and Learning with Emerging Technologies.
+My sub-project was oriented towards the development of practices and educational principles for designing and learning with emerging technologies.
 Specifically, this project explores how to understand and approach emerging technologies from a human-centred perspective that enable children and educators to actively engage with these in secondary education.
 It addresses the need for understanding both the computational premises and qualities for AI and IoT and their integral relation to everyday and automated decision-making, personal and societal impact.
-The project will develop a set of human-centred principles for learning and designing with emerging technologies that cover all stages of an iterative design process.

 Mariana Aki Tamashiro, Maarten Van Mechelen, Marie-Monique Schaper, Ole Sejer Iversen.
 (2021).
 Introducing Teenagers to Machine Learning through Design Fiction: An Exploratory Case Study.
 Proceedings of the International Conference on Interaction Design and Children (IDC’21).
 71–475.
 DOI:https://doi.org/10.1145/3459990.3465193